arista/reknow/README.md

 Where things get tricky is reacting to changes in Reknow model objects.
 When a model object changes, Reknow tends to minimize the impact on the resulting React components, so as to avoid needless re-rendering.
 In exchange for this efficiency, React components must explicitly subscribe to the model object changes that will cause them to re-render.

 This is where the `useQuery` hook comes into play.  `useQuery` will evaluate a function, and if any dependency of that function changes, the component will re-render.
-In general, each component is responsible for wrapping its change-sensitive data with `useQuery`.
-This is true even if the component is passed a Reknow model object as a parameter.

 Consider [TodoListView](https://github.com/arista/reknow/tree/main/docs/todoapp/src/app/TodoListView.tsx), which takes a `TodoList` as a parameter:

 ```
 export const TodoListView: React.FC<{todoList: TodoList}> = (params) => {